 Senators Recognize National Cancer Research Month

-Senators Dianne Feinstein (D-CA) and Shelley Moore Capito (R-WV) introduced S. Res. *** to recognize May as National Cancer Research Month.
+Senators Dianne Feinstein (D-CA) and Shelley Moore Capito (R-WV) introduced S. Res.
+253 to recognize May as National Cancer Research Month.
 Marking the 50th anniversary of the National Cancer Act, the resolution recognizes the importance of cancer research, the significant advances in cancer detection, treatment, and care thanks to cancer research, and the invaluable contributions of cancer researchers who are dedicated to the conquest of eliminating cancer.
-Senator Feinstein stated that [Add quote here], with Senator Capito saying [Add quote].
-Read the full text of the resolution.
+Senator Feinstein stated that “We’ve made significant advances in cancer research and treatment in the past decade, and I’m hopeful that we will soon turn our sharped aspiration of finding a cure for this horrible disease a reality”, with Senator Capito saying “…that we can all be advocates for increasing awareness of health practices like early detection, making further investments in cancer research, and dedicating ourselves to finding a cure.”
+Click HERE to read the full text of the resolution.

 Recording Now Available: Virtual Patient Advocate Forum on Immuno-Oncology

 Over 300 advocates representing 26 countries joined AACR May 4 for the virtual Patient Advocate Forum: The Promise of Immuno-Oncology.
 Moderated by Anna Barker, speakers Elizabeth Jaffee, Carl June, Suzanne Topalian, David Rimm, and patient advocate Melinda Bachini discussed the promise and challenges of immuno-oncology, Watch now